 - When you add transportation time to and from Versailles to a possible wait in the security line during peak tourist season plus the time you'll spend exploring the fabulous Palace and Estate, you'll easily use an entire day of your pass validity period (that's true even if you zip through the line because there's so much to see and do here).
 So should you use your Paris Museum Pass for a visit to Versailles, especially if you have only a 2-day pass?
 That depends.
 If you spend one day visiting Versailles and the other visiting at least three museums, you'll still most likely come out ahead.
-Alternately, you can get a Versailles "passport" ticket or even better, join a guided tour with your ticket included.
+Alternately, you can get a Versailles "passport" ticket or even better, join a guided tour with your ticket and priority access included.

 Strategies for Getting the Most Value from Your Paris Museum Pass

 - Save time by planning each day's visits based on location by choosing sites close to one another.

 - Make sure the museum will be open on the day you plan to go; although we include the regular closing days in the above lists, always check the museum's website before you go in case of unexpected closures or renovations

 - To maximize the number of places you can visit in one day, use your Pass for attractions where you're likely to spend no more than a couple of hours, especially if you have a 2-day pass.
 Save Versailles and anywhere else that you might spend a lot of time for another time when you don't have the Pass.